2012 World Series: Aftermath

-Verlander and Scherzer would be re-united in 2023 when Verlander signed a record free-agent contract with the New York Mets.
+Verlander and Scherzer were briefly re-united in 2023 when Verlander signed a record free-agent contract with the New York Mets.
 There had been rumors in Detroit that the two aces did not get along, but the rumors were never confirmed or denied.
 Verlander entered 2023 at age 40, while Scherzer would turn 38 in July, making them two of the oldest pitchers to ever start together in a rotation.
+At a combined $86.6 M, they were also the two most expensive pitchers to ever head a rotation, as well.
+The reunion would not last, however, and the Mets traded both Scherzer and Verlander to in-state rivals Texas Rangers and Houston Astros respectively, after struggling to begin the season.
+Ironically, both the Astros and Rangers met in the 2023 ALCS, and like in the 2019 World Series, neither pitcher opposed each other in a game.
+Ultimately, Scherzer's Rangers bested Verlander's Astros in seven games, again with the road team winning every game.
+At the end of his career, Verlander later pitched for the San Francisco Giants.

+This was the last World Series to feature AL and NL Most Valuable Players for the regular season until the 2024 World Series, which featured AL MVP Aaron Judge and NL MVP Shohei Ohtani.
+In addition, this was the last World Series sweep.